Ritesh001-Git/git-cheat-sheet/README.md

 # Git Cheat Sheet — README

 This README collects the most common Git commands with short, practical explanations so you can copy & paste them directly.
-It is adapted from the GitHub Education **GIT CHEAT SHEET**. :contentReference[oaicite:1]{index=1}
+It is adapted from the GitHub Education **GIT CHEAT SHEET**.

+# 1) Installation (Pointers)
+Use your platform’s installer or package manager.
+The original cheat sheet references:
+- Git for all platforms: git-scm.com
+- GitHub Desktop for Windows/Mac

+> Tip: After installation, run `git --version` to verify Git is available.

+---